diasdm/rosbaglab/vecmsgs/README.md

 * Add the respective class in the [_custom_msgs.py](_custom_msgs.py) file.
 * Add the message type and correspondent class in the [_msgs.py](_msgs.py) file.

-If you have any questions fell free to open an issue.
+If you have any questions feel free to open an issue.